 The surgeon should mark the incisions in the temporal hairline (to ensure maximal preservation of hairline) and post-tragal (pre-auricular in men to avoid transplanting hair-bearing skin onto the tragus).
 A retro-auricular incision and occipital hairline incision may be needed depending on the amount of planed dissection and skin redundancy.

-Anesthesia: although the deep plane facelift may be performed entirely under local anesthesia, nevertheless general anesthesia or intravenous techniques (i.e., propofol) are advisable to ensure patient comfort.
+Anesthesia: although the deep plane facelift may be performed entirely under local anesthesia, general anesthesia or intravenous techniques (i.e., propofol) are advisable to ensure patient comfort.
 Muscle relaxants are avoided to allow monitoring of the facial nerve.

 Administration of a single dose of intravenous antibiotics covering skin flora should take place pre-operatively.